About the Professional Performance Assessment

 Based on a list of 96 questions, the Professionalism Scan measures whether nurses meet the qualifications “beginner”, “competent”, “advanced” or “expert”.
 In this way, it can be identified at an individual, per team or per department level which skills are available and where there are gaps.
 A care intensity scan can be used to map out the requirements of a department in relation to the care demand. [...]
 ‘We are investigating this further.
 This concerns the most optimal team composition in terms of team performance in relation to patient outcomes,’ says Vasse.
 ‘You connect with the nurse who wants to know the state of knowledge and practical skills and with their ambition to improve, develop or professionalize. [...]

-This assessment based on the workplace measures the level of performance and expertise from beginner to expert, and the capacity of the professional at detailed task and behavioral level.
-The assessment has several goals; determining the level of expertise and performance, including the interaction between employees within a team or organization, tracking professional development, determining the capacity present at any time, and ‘who can help who?’
+This workplace-based assessment measures performance and expertise from beginner to expert levels, and the professional's capacity for detailed tasks and behaviors.
+The assessment has several goals: determining the level of expertise and performance, including the interaction between employees within a team or organization, tracking professional development, determining the capacity present at any time, and ‘who can help whom?’
 In addition to measuring and monitoring capacity, this assessment provides information to support the professional or student in learning, developing, and professionalizing.
 The expertise levels filled in by the professional can be discussed, for example, with colleagues, managers, teachers, or trainers, and can be updated accordingly.

 Monitoring and targeted action with actual data

-The expertise level and performance is not static, but parts also depend on the context.
-For example, a professional who is an expert in department X is not by definition also an expert in department Y. It is important to consider this if a professional starts working in a different context because of a necessary upscaling or after application.
-The same also applies to a student when changing internship or workplace.
+The expertise level and performance are not static, but also depend on the context.
+For example, a professional who is an expert in department X is not by definition also an expert in department Y. It is important to consider this if a professional starts working in a different context due to necessary upscaling or after an application.
+The same also applies to a student when changing an internship or workplace.
 At that moment, it is necessary to update the assessment so that the actual situation is measured at the individual, team, and organizational levels.

-Target group: This Frenetti Professionalism Performance Assessment is for use for - amongst others - the following professional /student groups: nurse professionals and students for diverse (specialized) job roles/functions in nursing and care working in hospitals, nursing homes, home care, mental healthcare, rehabilitation centers and other healthcare facilities or doing internships from school or university.
-Also for nurse practitioners, care givers, care assistants, occupational therapists and facility assistants.
-A Professionalism Performance Assessment is also available or can be drawn up for other professions.
+Target group: This Formative Professional Performance Assessment is for use amongst others, the following professional /student groups: nurse professionals and students for diverse (specialized) job roles/functions in nursing and care working in hospitals, nursing homes, home care, mental healthcare, rehabilitation centers, and other healthcare facilities or doing internships from school or university.
+Also for nurse practitioners, caregivers, care assistants, occupational therapists, and facility assistants.
+A Professionalism Performance Assessment is also available, or can be drawn up for other professions.

 Continuously monitoring skills levels